GuidoJeuken-6512/HomeAssistant/README.md

 # My Home Assistant configuration.

 I've installed HA on an HP mini PC under proxmox.
+(CPU i3 / 16GB RAM / 500 GB SSD)

+You can find out more about me and my smart home installation here: https://homeassistant.com.de/

-(CPU i3 / 16GB RAM / 500 GB SSD) My HA configuration uses packages, so if you whant to use anything of my configuration, take a look at https://www.home-assistant.io/docs/configuration/packages/.
+My HA configuration uses packages, so if you whant to use anything of my configuration, take a look at https://www.home-assistant.io/docs/configuration/packages/.

 To use packages, add this lines in your configuration.yaml